wotakumoe/wotaku/docs/guides/manga/cubari.md

 1. Visit [Image Chest](https://imgchest.com/).
 2. Register a [new account](https://imgchest.com/register).
 3. After verifying your email, go to the [API section](https://imgchest.com/profile/api).
-4. Create an API key and save it somewhere safe — you'll need it in a later step.
+4. Create an API key and save it somewhere safe, you'll need it in a later step.

 == Script setup
 1. Visit [Kaguya repository](https://github.com/wotakumoe/kaguya).